maverickdeepak/maverickdeepak/README.md

 - 🔭 I’m currently working as an Front end Developer for an Organization
 - 🌱 I’m currently learning React and Angular
-- 👯 I’m looking to collaborate on WordPress, Shopify and Angular Projects
+- 👯 I’m looking to collaborate on WordPress, Shopify and React Projects
 - 💬 Ask me about HTML5, CSS3, JavaScript, jQuery, BootStrap, WordPress, APIs, Shopify etc
 - 📫 How to reach me: <a href="mailto:chauhandeephp@gmail.com">chauhandeephp@gmail.com</a>
 - 😄 Pronouns: Maverick